 My love of Mexican food knows no bounds, so my first thought after coming up with sweet potato rice was “how am I going to Mexican this baby up?!”
 I’ll tell you how, onions, bell peppers, jalapeño chilis, and tender pulled pork that’s how!

-Instant Pot or Crock Pot, It’s All More Than Good…
+Instant Pot, Crock Pot or Oven, It’s All More Than Good…

-You can make this pulled pork in the Instant Pot or Crock Pot.
+You can make this pulled pork in the Instant Pot or Crock Pot or oven.
 It will be tender and juicy and perfect for topping this spicy sweet potato rice.
 Of course, I added some greens: chopped romaine and avocado and then garnished with some pickled cabbage.
 But pico de gallo is a great choice too!

 Paleo and Whole 30!

-I know many of you watch your grain intake.
-After reading Grain Brain I certainly do!
-This is a great way to get those complex carbs without the grains.
-And of course it has protein and healthy fats.
+I know many of you watch your grain intake, as do I!
+Sweet potato rice is a great way to get those complex carbs without the grains.
+And of course this meal follows the Whole30 meal template and contains plenty of protein and healthy fats.

 The Recipe: Pulled Pork over Mexican Sweet Potato Rice- Paleo/Whole30